 3 Mini-Meditations for When You Don't Have Much Time

-It was a Friday night and I found myself ‘om-ing’ while walking in a continuous circle in the upstairs meditation room of a Church.
+It was a Friday night and I found myself ‘om-ing’ while walking in a circle in the upstairs meditation room of a church.

 In 60 minutes, we did 3 different types of meditation: laying down, walking, and sitting.

-The instructor ended the class by ringing his Tibetan singing bowl, and after every last ounce of sound had dissipated into the air, we all met downstairs to drink tea and talk about, well, just life in general.
+The instructor ended the class by ringing his Tibetan singing bowl, and after every last ounce of sound had dissipated into the air, we all met downstairs to drink tea and talk about how life was going.